 If you start to run out of the dry ingredient mixture just add the reserved mix from earlier.

 Once the process is complete, bake the chicken until the internal temperature reaches 165 degrees Fahrenheit.
 This will probably take around 35-40 minutes, depending on the thickness of the chicken thighs.

 Once the chicken is finished, allow it to cool slightly before serving.Print

 Keto Fried Chicken

 Looking for the best keto fried chicken recipe?
-This crunchy fried chicken includes pork rinds (or almond flour), egg, and garlic powder for the perfect taste and crunch.
+This crunchy chicken includes pork rinds (or almond flour), eggs, and garlic powder for the perfect keto-friendly taste and crunch.